bonsai trees

 Birch Bonsai Tree

 They love sunny and warm climates!
-They will thrive best whenever they are fully exposed to the sun.
+Birch bonsai are types of bonsai trees that will thrive best whenever they are fully exposed to the sun.
 They are also very unique because they grow very well whenever they are turned into a bonsai.
 They also require lots of water.

 Buttonwood Bonsai Tree